Feel the Japanese spirit through reconstruction tourism

 |Phone||0194-37-1211 (Experience Village Tanohata Network)|

 |Hours open to visitors||9AM to 5PM *Depends on season|

 |fee||From 1,500 yen per person *Price varies based on number of people|

 In April of 2014, Sanriku Railways, which was struck by the Great East Japan Earthquake, reopened all its lines as a symbol of restoration of the disaster-stricken areas.
 The “Disaster Education Train” provides a form of “study tourism” to learn about disaster prevention where passengers can see, hear, and experience the state of the area along the railway.
-While on the train passengers will hear about the conditions of an earthquake from Sanriku Railway employees or even those who live along the railway line while the train is moving or temporarily stopping in areas where one can see the current situation of the disaster.
+While on the train passengers will hear about the conditions of the earthquake from Sanriku Railway employees or people who live along the railway line while the train is moving or temporarily stopping in areas where one can see the current situation of the disaster.
 (Reservations required.)

 |Location||Kuji, Iwate Prefecture/Ofunato, Iwate Prefecture|

 |Phone||0194-52-3411 (Between Tanohata and Kuji: Kita-Rias Line Operations Department)|

 0192-27-9669 (Between Sakari and Kamaishi: Minami-Rias Line Operations Department)